-This is a 3 month old male who presents to the pediatrician's office with a chief complaint of decreased activity, poor feeding and constipation.
+A 1 month-old baby boy presents to the pediatrician's office with a chief complaint of decreased activity, poor feeding, and constipation.
 Pertinent past medical history reveals that the infant was born at 39 weeks gestation, with no complications during the pregnancy or birth.
-The infant is exclusively breast fed, up to date on immunizations and has suffered from no previous illness.
-On further questioning, his mother reports her son has not been himself for the past week.
+The infant is exclusively breast fed, up to date on immunizations and has not suffered from any previous illness.
+On further questioning, his mother reports her baby has not been himself for the past week.
 He has had no fever and there are no sick contacts.
-He has been less active, with a weak cry during this time.
-His mother also notes the infant has not been as interested in feeding and has suffered from constipation.
+He has been less active and with a weak cry during this time.
+His mother also notes her baby has not been as interested in feeding and has recently become constipated.
 His urine output is decreased with only four wet diapers in the last 24 hours.
-Typically, he has 3-4 soft stools per day, usually after feeds, but has had no bowel movement in the past 5 days.
+Typically, he has 3 to 4 soft stools per day, usually after feeds, but has had no bowel movement in the past 5 days.

-Exam: VS 37.0, P 114, R 22, BP 98/62, Wt.
-5.3 kg (75%), Ht.
-57cm (50%).
-He is awake, non-toxic appearing, with expressionless facies and a weak cry.
+Exam: VS T37.0, P 144, R 42, BP 75/50, Weight 4.5 kg (50%), Height 55 cm (50%), HC 37 cm (50%).
+He is awake, lethargic appearing, with expressionless facies, and a weak cry.
 His anterior fontanel is flat and soft.
 He has poor head control.
 He has diminished pupillary reflexes, absent corneal reflexes, bilateral ptosis, and decreased tearing.
 He has a weak suck and gag reflexes with increased oral secretions.
 His neck is supple without adenopathy.
 Heart and lungs are normal.
 Aeration is good.
-His abdomen is soft, full, non-tender, with decreased bowel sounds throughout.
+His abdomen is soft, non-tender, with decreased bowel sounds throughout.
 No hepatosplenomegaly.
-Rectal exam shows no stool in the rectal vault and decreased anal sphincter tone.
-His extremities are slightly cool, with delayed capillary refill.
+His extremities are slightly cool with capillary refill time of 3 seconds.
 His skin shows no rash or petechiae.
 He has decreased muscle tone throughout and diminished deep tendon reflexes.

-The usual incubation period is estimated at 3 to 30 days from time of exposure to spores (2).
+The usual incubation period is estimated to be between 3 to 30 days from time of exposure to spores (2).
 Infant botulism has been reported from all inhabited continents except Africa.
-Notably, the infant is often the only ill family member.
-The most striking epidemiological feature of infant botulism is its age distribution, in which 95% of cases are found between the ages of 3 weeks to 6 months of age, with a peak between 2-4 months of age (2).
-Ingested spores of C. botulinum germinate, colonize the infant colon, and slowly produce neurotoxin within the GI tract.
+Areas with the highest incidence in the United States include Hawaii, Utah, California and Pennsylvania (3).
+The most striking epidemiological feature of infant botulism is its age distribution, in which 95% of cases are found between the ages of 3 weeks to 6 months of age, with a peak between 2 to 4 months of age (2).
+Once ingested, the bacteria produces neurotoxin within the GI tract.
 The toxin is subsequently absorbed and carried by the blood stream to peripheral cholinergic synapses, in particular the neuromuscular junction, where it binds irreversibly (3).
-The neurotoxin action results in a flaccid paralysis and hypotonia, with the autonomic nervous system less severely affected.
-Function is regained only when new motor endplates are regenerated which can take weeks to months (1).
+This reaction results in flaccid paralysis and hypotonia while relatively sparing the autonomic nervous system.
+Muscle tone and strength returns only when new motor endplates are regenerated, which can take weeks to months (1).

 Treatment of infant botulism is fundamentally supportive and depends on the anticipation and avoidance of potentially fatal complications.
 Antibiotics should not be used routinely and should only be used to treat secondary infections (pneumonia, urinary tract infections, otitis media), because their use may result in the lysis of intraintestinal C. botulinum with liberation of additional neurotoxin (3).
-Of note, aminoglycoside antibiotics, which are weak pharmacologic neuromuscular blocking agents, should be particularly avoided since they will worsen paralysis acutely, often precipitating an acute respiratory arrest in unsuspected infant botulism patients initially being treated for sepsis (3,5).
+Of note, aminoglycoside antibiotics (e.g., gentamicin, tobramycin), which are weak pharmacologic neuromuscular blocking agents, should be particularly avoided since they will worsen paralysis acutely, often precipitating an acute respiratory arrest in unsuspected infant botulism patients initially being treated for sepsis (3,5).
+Note that this is what occurred in the case description above.
 Human botulinum immunoglobulin (BIG), which acts by interrupting the neuromuscular blockade, has been approved for the treatment of infant botulism.
 A single intravenous dose of BIG has been shown to reduce the typical course of hospitalization from 5.5 to 2.5 weeks with a two-thirds reduction in the rate of intubation/mechanical ventilation (4).

 Most infants will show gradual improvement over a period of 10 days to 2 months with rare cases of relapse.
-Common complications including respiratory failure (requiring mechanical ventilation), secondary infections (e.g., pneumonia and UTI) and SIADH require appropriate management to optimize the infant's ultimate prognosis, which is potentially excellent with a full neurologic recovery.
+Common complications including respiratory failure (requiring mechanical ventilation), secondary infections (e.g., pneumonia and UTI), and SIADH (syndrome of inappropriate anti-diuretic hormone) require appropriate management to optimize the infant's ultimate prognosis, which is potentially excellent with a full neurologic recovery.

-1. The mother of a 4 month old infant asks if it is okay to coat a pacifier with honey to soothe her baby, what is your response?
+1. The mother of a 1 month old infant asks if it is okay to coat a pacifier with honey to soothe her baby.
+What is your response?

 2. What is the basic mechanism of action of botulinum toxin?